h3h3h0h0/brain--/README.md

 ,.: I/O operators, behaves normally

 # What's in this repo?
-An interpreter for brain-- written in C++ (due to Stockholm Syndrome).
+An interpreter for brain-- written in C++ (due to Stockholm Syndrome from CS246).